How to Live With a Palate Expander

 Dealing with Drool

 Believe it or not, this is the easy one as increased saliva is a temporary condition and should go away after a week or two.
 If it continues, contact your orthodontist, an adjustment may be in order.
 You will probably still continue to drool quite a bit during sleep as your jaw is most relaxed at that time.
-This doesn't go away as quickly but slows down upon prolonged wear of the expander.
+This doesn't go away as quickly but will slow down upon prolonged wear of the expander.

 Learning to Eat